-Would you like to use engineering and/or science to address solutions to problems that can only be addressed by space missions?
+Would you like to use engineering and/or science to solve problems that can be addressed by space missions?
 If yes, consider applying to the Summer School Alpbach.

-This year, sixty European engineering and science students will be chosen to participate in the 38th year of the Summer School Alpbach tradition, a ten day learning opportunity held in the beautiful Austrian Alps.
-Accepted participants will be engaged in an in-depth learning experience.
-Over ten days participants will attend stimulating lectures on various aspects of space science and technology and will work intensely within a smaller group to define and design a space mission, all under the supervision of noted scientific and engineering experts within the field.
+This year, sixty European engineering and science students will be chosen to participate in the 41st Summer School Alpbach, a ten day learning opportunity held in the beautiful Austrian Alps.
+Participants will be engaged in an in-depth learning experience.
+Over ten days they will attend stimulating lectures on various aspects of space science and engineering and will work intensely within smaller groups to define and design a space mission under the supervision of noted scientific and engineering experts within the field.

 The topic of the Summer School Alpbach 2020 is Comparative Plasma Physics in the Universe and will focus on different scales observed at Earth, Planets, Sun, Across the Universe.